 Price Range: Free to $52 per user, per month (15- to 30-day free trial)

-Free CRM for sales, marketing, service, and operations that also offers the ability to upgrade for more features.
+Provides free sales, marketing, service, and operations tools, plus the ability to upgrade.

-HubSpot CRM is a free CRM that supports unlimited users and offers a solid amount of features to cut down on administrative tasks.
+HubSpot CRM is a free CRM that supports up to 2,500 users and offers a solid amount of features to cut down on administrative tasks.
 You can set up the platform to autofill contact records with form data and website activity, personalize a command center that hosts your tasks, meetings, and lead details in one place, and more.
-Upgrade to Sales Hub for advanced versions of these basic operational features plus access to more features like sales automations.
+Upgrade for advanced versions of these basic operational features plus access to more features like sales automations.

-HubSpot's paid tiers include a specific amount of users, so small teams might find them to be too pricey.
-In this case, consider Freshsales (for sales) or Zoho CRM (for sales and marketing) instead, which also have robust free versions but charge a per-user price for upgrades.
+HubSpot's paid tiers include a specific number of users, so small teams might find them too pricey.
+In this case, consider Freshsales (for sales) or Zoho CRM (for sales and marketing) instead, which also have robust free versions but charge a per-user fee for upgrades.

 Save time on tedious, repetitive tasks by setting up trigger rules within the CRM.
 These rules tell the software to automatically perform an action when a specific thing happens (e.g., generate an invoice when a deal closes) or simply at a certain cadence (e.g., create a reminder to contact a lead one month before their subscription expires).